 Biographical sketch

 I was previously a Research Fellow at The Institute for Advanced Study in Toulouse.
-I completed my Ph.D. in Evolutionary Anthropology at Washington State University and my B.A. in Anthropology and Psychology from the University of Nebraska–Lincoln.
+I completed my Ph.D. in Evolutionary Anthropology at Washington State University and my B.A. in Anthropology and Psychology at the University of Nebraska–Lincoln.

 Research statement